MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

 1. In the message compose area, select **…** to open the app flyout
 1. In the list of apps, select **Contoso products** to open the message extension
 1. In the text box, enter **Bot Builder** to start a search
-1. In the list of results, **select a result** to embed a card into the compose message box
 1. A message, **You'll need to sign in to use this app** is shown
 1. Select the **sign in link**, to open a new tab and start the authentication flow
-1. In the permissions consent page, review the permissions being requested
+1. In the permissions consent page, review the permissions being requested.
-1. Select *Accept*, to close the tab and return you to Microsoft Teams
+1. Select **Accept**, to close the tab and return you to Microsoft Teams
-1. In the message compose area, select **…** to open the app flyout
-1. In the list of apps, select **Contoso products** to open the message extension
-1. In the text box, enter **Bot Builder** to start a search
-1. You're prompted to sign-in again.
-Follow the **sign in link** again to start the search.
-1. In the list of results, **select a result** to embed a card into the compose message box
+1. In the list of results, **select a result** to embed a card into the compose message box and send it.

 Close the browser to stop the debugging session.